liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/02-invoking-remote-services.markdown

 $$$

-Each entity's available service methods are listed in the left column of the JSON web services page.
+Each entity's available service methods appear in the left column of the JSON web services page.
 To view details about a service method, click it.
-The full package path to the service's `*Impl` class is displayed along with the method's parameters, return type, and possible exceptions.
+The full package path to the service's `*Impl` class appears along with the method's parameters, return type, and possible exceptions.
 You can also invoke the service from this page.
 For example, in the `portal` context click the `AnnouncementsEntry` entity's `get-entry` method.
-This brings up that service method's details page, where you can also invoke the service:
+This brings up that service method's details page, where you can also invoke the service.

 ![Figure 1: The JSON web services page for an entity's remote service method also lets you invoke that service.](../../../images/jsonws-details.png)